spShashankGit/Dev-Journal/whitepaper-summaries/Why Language Models Hallucinate/why-language-models-hallucinate-openai-research.md

 > Similarly, we propose evaluations explicitly state confidence targets in their instructions, within the prompt (or system message).
 For example, one could append a statement like the following to each question:

 > Answer only if you are >t confident, since mistakes are penalized t/(1−t) points, while correct answers receive 1 point, and an answer of “I don’t know” receives 0 points.
-___________
-#### Draft for the post
-This time I was faster!
-Recently read the paper from OpenAI research titled: Why Language Models Hallucinate This paper checks the status quo and mention that reason for Hallucination is the sub-optimal evaluation criteria which have same panelty for the wrong answer as for the no-answer.
-Hence like a college student language models try to give an answer in a hope that it sticks as there are no-negative consequences in the evaluation metric for a false answer.
-I am actually liking this insight, mainly because it is analysisng the reason behind this seemingly hard problem.
-Additionally, the topic of checking the reproducability in the AI is dear to me.
-My master thesis findings on the topic has definitley left a mark on me.

-My initial idea was to only share my notes from the open paper but the more I read the more I realised it is so similar to my research so I will both of them, of course indicating clearly if the insight is from OpenAI research or from my research.

 ## Related Work
 Identified causes of Hallucination in language model: